 Detailed below is eligibility and grant amount information for 2021.
 The Board of Pensions has announced extensive changes to the Assistance Program that support wholeness and broaden eligibility.
 Read more about these changes, which take effect January 1, 2022.

-The Assistance Program of the Board of Pensions provides Adoption Assistance Grants to eligible Medical Plan members to help pay for a portion of adoption-related expenses, ranging from medical expenses not reimbursed by the Medical Plan to adoption agency and attorney fees.
+The Assistance Program of the Board of Pensions provides Adoption Assistance to eligible Benefits Plan members to help pay for a portion of adoption-related expenses.
+These expenses range from medical expenses not reimbursed by the Medical Plan to adoption agency and attorney fees.

 A portion of the funding for these grants comes from Relief of Conscience funds.

-To qualify for an Adoption Assistance Grant, at the time of the adoption
+To qualify, at the time of the adoption

 Notify the Board of a completed adoption by calling 800-773-7752 (800-PRESPLAN).
-You will be asked to add your child as a dependent in the Medical Plan (using Benefits Connect) if you have not already done so.
-You also will be asked to provide the following documentation of the adoption, which the Board must receive before a grant can be provided.
+You will be asked to provide the following documentation, which the Board must receive before a grant can be provided: